 both founded by award-winning documentary director

-His pictures are heavily published in EMS World magazine, garnering the center spread with his photos from the front lines of the COVID-19 pandemic in
+His pictures are heavily published in EMS World magazine, garnering the center spread with his photos from the front lines of the COVID-19 pandemic, and twice his images from the field have been selected for the cover.

 In addition to being a Nationally Registered Paramedic, Derek also holds a Bachelor of Science in Emergency Health Science from UT Health San Antonio, which he graduated cum laude, an Associate of Arts degree in Social and Behavioral Science from Berkeley City College, graduating with High Honors, and is a Licensed Practical Nurse.